ryanallen/words-of-my-perfect-teacher/README.md

 Or heard that such a thing had happened?
 Or even suspected that it might?

 Everything that is born is bound to die.
 Nobody has ever seen anyone or heard of anyone in any [realm](#realm)&mdash;even in the world of the [gods](#gods)&mdash;who was born but never died.
 In fact, it never even occurs to us to wonder whether a person will die or not.
 It is a certainty.
-Especially for us, born as we are at the end of an era<sup>*</sup> in a world where the length of life is unpredictable, death will come soon.
+Especially for us, born as we are at the end of an era[^a8] in a world where the length of life is unpredictable, death will come soon.
 It gets closer and closer from the moment we are born.
 Life can only get shorter, never longer.
 Inexorably, death closes in, never pausing for an instant, like the shadow of a mountain at sunset.

-<sup>* The end of an era is a period of decline in which life is more fragile.</sup>

 Do you know for sure when you will die, or where?
 Might it be tomorrow, or tonight?
 Can you be sure that you are not going to die right now, between this breath and the next?
 As it says in *The Collection of Deliberate Sayings*: